coder83431/Network-File-Shares-and-Permissions/README.md

 <img src="https://imgur.com/ocgeUoz.png" alt=" alt="osTicket logo"/>
 </p>

-<h1>DNS: Network File Shares and Permissions </h1>
+<h1>Network File Shares and Permissions </h1>
 This tutorial we will create and test some file shares and security group.
-This will create these file shares while logged on into a domain admin account.
-We will observe the file permissions that we were granted and denied access within a normal user account.
-The domain admin and normal user account is connected to each other through Active Directory.<br />
+The file shares created will be set to Read, Write, or Deny access to individual users or groups.

 <h2>Environments and Technologies Used</h2>

-- Microsoft Azure (Virtual Machines/Compute)
+- Microsoft Azure
 - Remote Desktop

 <h2>Operating Systems Used </h2>

 - Windows 10</b> (version 22H2)
+-Windows Server 2022

 <h2>List of Prerequisites</h2>

 -Microsoft Active Directory
 -Microsoft Azure
 -Microsoft Powershell (ISE)
+-Remote Desktop
 -A domain admin account setted up on a Remote Desktop VM.
 -A client VM desktop connected to the domain VM through Active Directory.
--A file containing a list of employees downloaded into the domain accounts Active Directory.
+-A file containing a list of employees downloaded into the domain account's Active Directory.
+We will be logging into the client's VM s under one of the employees accounts.
 -Remote Desktop

 <h2>Installation Steps</h2>